pypa/pip/docs/html/topics/vcs-support.md

 hash because a full hash allows pip to operate more efficiently (e.g. by making fewer network calls).

-pip requests partial clones by default when using Git 2.17 or later.
-If a Git server or network configuration doesn't support partial clones, set `PIP_NO_GIT_PARTIAL_CLONE=1` to use a full clone instead.
+Pip requests partial clones by default when using Git 2.17 or later, and will detect when git advertises support for partial clones.
+If a Git server or network configuration incorrectly claims to support partial clones, but does not do so in practice, setting `PIP_NO_PARTIAL_CLONE_FOR_BROKEN_GIT_SERVER=1` will force pip to ignore the claim and use a full clone.

 ### Mercurial